Burning AshesRodney Ulyate |

-Alverley and Seddon meet at a bar after the match.
-There ensues a distraught and tempestuous romance, and a consummation at once sickly and boring.
+Scott and Nat meet at a bar after the match.
+There ensues a distraught and tempestuous romance, and a consummation at once sickly and dull.
 It is impossible to empathise with these mono-dimensional heroes.
-For half the novel, their lives are nothing but bliss, which is to say that nothing happens.
-This is exemplary of the dialogue:
+For most of the narrative, their lives are unadulterated bliss, which is another way of saying that absolutely nothing happens.
+The following is exemplary of the dialogue:

 Scott smiled curiously.
 “What’s so funny?”

 “I was just wondering what your mam and dad make of us two.”

 “I mean, ending up with an Aussie bloke and a common-as-muck Geordie for in-laws.
 That’s seriously bad luck.”

 Tootsie barked excitedly as Tom and Nat spluttered into laughter.
 Scott attempted to keep a serious face.

 “Mum and Dad love you both to bits.
 You know that.”

 The two men stopped laughing to look incredulously at Scott.